Increase Your Confidence

 Some of life's' greatest breakthroughs and accomplishments have come just after someone's greatest adversity, or failure.
-The Wright brothers were bicycle repairmen before they invented the airplane!
-You must conquer adversity, eliminate the negativism in your environments and social media.
+Did you know the Wright brothers were bicycle repairmen before they invented the airplane!
+You must conquer adversity with positive self-talk.
+Eliminate the negativism in your environments and social media.

 Believe in yourself, work hard and stick to it.
 Surround yourself with positive people that will support and encourage you.
 Stay away from naysayers, half of them don't know what they're talking about, and the other half may not want you to succeed.
 That's a harsh statement, unfortunately those people do exist.